JoeSangine/image-generalization-finder/README.md

 Optimizations
 <ul>
+<li> make it so when logged in it shows username to the left of logout button </li>
 <li>Login and logout error messages</li>
  <li> reduce limit on reroll </li>
 <li>Add a confirm button to the reroll button to make sure good images dont go bye bye</li>